 Auto-optimize

-Multiple write, update, or delete operations on a Beam table can create a large amount of expired data over time, which degrades scan performance.
-Auto-optimization is a background process that optimizes your data.
-It automatically reclaims expired data, merges small files, and aggregates data by the sort key to maintain query performance.
-This process runs automatically by default.
-You can also manually trigger an optimization process by running the OPTIMIZE beam_example; command.
+Write, update, and delete operations accumulate expired data over time, which degrades scan performance.
+Auto-optimization is a background process that automatically reclaims expired data, merges small files, and re-aggregates data by the sort key to maintain query performance.
+It runs automatically by default and does not require configuration.